 During the first quarter of 2022, there was a notable surge in phishing attacks, as reported by cybersecurity vendor CheckPoint.
 According to their 2022 Q1 Brand Phishing Report, a staggering 52% of all phishing attempts worldwide impersonated the professional social networking site, LinkedIn.
 This marks a significant 44% increase when compared to the preceding quarter, Q4 2021, during which LinkedIn ranked as the fifth most frequently impersonated brand.

 Employee awareness is the key to countering this threat.
-By educating and training employees on phishing awareness the dangers of phishing and how to recognize phishing attempts, organizations can build a strong defense.
+By educating and training employees on phishing awareness, the dangers of phishing, and how to recognize phishing attempts, organizations can build a strong defense.

 8. Removable Media